Nucleomorph

 Nucleomorphs are small, vestigial eukaryotic nuclei found between the inner and outer pairs of membranes in certain plastids.
-They are thought to be vestiges of primitive red and green algal nuclei that were engulfed by a larger eukaryote.
+They are thought to be vestiges of red and green algal nuclei that were engulfed by a larger eukaryote.
 Because the nucleomorph lies between two sets of membranes, nucleomorphs support the endosymbiotic theory and are evidence that the plastids containing them are complex plastids.
 Having two sets of membranes indicate that the plastid, a prokaryote, was engulfed by a eukaryote, an alga, which was then engulfed by another eukaryote, the host cell, making the plastid an example of secondary endosymbiosis.

 Organisms with known nucleomorphs

-So far, only two monophyletic groups of organisms are known to contain plastids with a vestigial nucleus or nucleomorph: the cryptomonads of the supergroup Chromista and the chlorarachniophytes of the supergroup Rhizaria, both of which have examples of sequenced nucleomorph genomes.
+As of 2007, only two monophyletic groups of organisms are known to contain plastids with a vestigial nucleus or nucleomorph: the cryptomonads of the supergroup Cryptista and the chlorarachniophytes of the supergroup Rhizaria, both of which have examples of sequenced nucleomorph genomes.
 Studies of the genomic organization and of the molecular phylogeny have shown that the nucleomorph of the cryptomonads used to be the nucleus of a red alga, whereas the nucleomorph of the chlorarchniophytes was the nucleus of a green alga.
 In both groups of organisms the plastids originate from engulfed photoautotrophic eukaryotes.

 Of the two known plastids that contain nucleomorphs, both have four membranes, the nucleomorph residing in the periplastidial compartment, evidence of being engulfed by a eukaryote through phagocytosis.

-In addition, some species within the dinoflagellates that have gone through tertiary endosymbiosis also have endosymbionts with both a nucleus and mitochondria present.
+In 2020, genetic work identified the plastid in Lepidodinium and two previously undescribed dinoflagellates ("MGD" and "TGD") as being most closely related to the green alga Pedinomonas.
+The observation of a nucleomorph in Lepidodinium is controversial, but MGD and TGD are proven to have DNA-containing nucleomorphs.
+The transcriptomes of the nucleomorphs have been sequenced.
+One slight issue in understanding the sequence of evolution is that although the phylogenetic tree built from Lepidodinium-MGD-TGD's plastid is monophyletic, the tree built from their host-nucleus DNA is not, implying that they might have acquired very similar algae independently.